AI-SysBio/REGIR/REGIR/SBML/README.md

 ## Interacting with SBML files

 The Systems Biology Markup Language (SBML) is a representation format based on `.xml` and a standard for representing computational models in systems biology.
-REGIR can read and write models in the SBML format.
-If you want to work with SBML files, you first need to install the `libSBML` and `simplesbml` libraries with:
+REGIR can read and write models in the SBML format, but first you need to install the `libSBML` and `simplesbml` libraries with:

 	- pip install libSBML
 	- pip install simplesbml